Double Outlet Right Ventricle - DORV

-Double outlet means both of the large arteries that come from the heart — the aorta (vessel going to the body) and pulmonary artery (vessel to the lungs) – are coming from the same ventricle, or pumping chamber, usually the right ventricle.
+Double outlet right ventricle (DORV) is a condition when both of the large arteries that come from the heart — the aorta and pulmonary artery — are from the same ventricle, or pumping chamber, usually the right ventricle.

-DORV Causes and Diagnosis
+DORV – Causes and Diagnosis

-DORV is usually diagnosed with:
+DORV is usually diagnosed with the following tests:

-- Echocardiogram – an ultrasound of the heart.
+- Echocardiogram – an ultrasound of the heart

 - Fetal echocardiogram – an ultrasound of the heart before birth